 Overview

-A significant percentage of GitHub Actions workflows use service containers to run databases, caches, and other dependencies alongside their jobs.
-Every time a workflow runs, these containers must be pulled from a registry and extracted before the job can begin.
-This adds seconds to minutes of overhead to every CI run.
-With Docker container caching, Blacksmith pre-hydrates commonly used containers directly onto the runners.
-When your workflow starts, the containers are already present and ready to go.
-The pull and extraction steps become a no-op, shaving valuable time off every job in your repository.Impact
+Many GitHub Actions workflows use service containers to run databases, caches, and other dependencies alongside jobs.
+Every run, these containers get pulled from a registry and extracted before the job can start.
+With Docker container caching, Blacksmith pre-hydrates commonly used containers onto the runners.
+When your workflow starts, the containers are already there, so the pull and extraction steps become a no-op.Impact

 The “Initialize Containers” step in GitHub Actions is where service containers are pulled and started.
-With Docker container caching, this step goes from taking over a minute to completing in about a second.
+With container caching, this step drops from over a minute to about a second.
 Before: 1m 20s to initialize containers

 How it works

 Docker container caching uses sticky disks to persist container images across workflow runs.
-When a container is first pulled and extracted, it gets stored on a sticky disk associated with your repository.
-On subsequent runs, the container is already present on the runner and ready to start immediately.Availability
+The first time a container is pulled and extracted, it gets stored on a sticky disk for your repository.
+On subsequent runs, the container is already on the runner.Availability

-Docker container caching is currently in private beta.
-To enable this feature for your organization, please reach out to [email protected].Monitoring usage
+Docker container caching is in private beta.
+To enable it for your organization, reach out to [email protected].Monitoring usage

-Docker container caching is powered by sticky disks and is charged at the same rate of $0.50/GB/mo.
-For pricing details, please visit our pricing page.FAQ
+Docker container caching is powered by sticky disks and charged at $0.50/GB/mo.
+For details, see our pricing page.FAQ

 What is the eviction policy?